Frequently asked questions

 How much does CarbZen cost?

-Free with three full scans every day, forever.
-CarbZen Pro is $4.99 per month or $29.99 per year (saves 50%) and unlocks unlimited scans, full macro breakdowns, daily goals, weekly trends, and net carbs mode.
+Free for 7 days, unlimited, then 30 scans every month, forever.
+CarbZen Pro is $6.99 per month (3-day free trial), $39.99 per year (7-day free trial, saves 52%), or $129.99 lifetime, and unlocks unlimited scans, full macro breakdowns, daily goals, weekly trends, net carbs mode, meal notes, and the Doctor PDF Export.

 Is the free version really free forever?

 Yes.
-Three scans every day, forever.
+Free for 7 days, unlimited, then 30 scans every month, forever.
 No trial expiring, no credit card required, no surprise charges.

 How do I cancel my subscription?